momentum-projects/collaborative-project/README.social_cards.md

 During development of the front-end, you will want to be able to make requests before the API is complete.
 You can handle this in a few ways.

-One way is to make functions or methods for all your API calls, but instead of having them actually make the calls at first, have them set the data you are expecting without actually making an API call.
-Another way is to use the provided exported mock API specification for [Mockoon](https://mockoon.com/), a tool that will run a mock server for you.
+One way is to make functions for all your API calls, but instead of having them actually make the calls at first, have them set the data you are expecting without actually making an API call.

+Another way is to use the provided exported mock API specification for [Mockoon](https://mockoon.com/), a tool that will run a mock server for you in your development environment (locally, on your computer).
 You will need to [download Mockoon](https://mockoon.com/download/) and open [the file provided in this repo](social-cards-mockoon.json) (in Mockoon, select "Open environment" from the File menu).
+In Mockoon, you click the "play" icon to start the server and use the provided url to access the mock API.

 Here is documentation on [getting started with Mockoon](https://mockoon.com/tutorials/getting-started/).
 Here is [documentation on making API calls from your React app to Mockoon](https://mockoon.com/tutorials/react-api-call-and-mocking/).

-If you use Mockoon, you may want to be able to switch which server you use based on the environment your code is running in.
-To learn about how to access your data based on environment, [read this article on create-react-app-environments](https://medium.com/@tacomanator/environments-with-create-react-app-7b645312c09d).

 You can [read more about approaches to building your front-end before the API is done in this dev.to article](https://dev.to/momentum/how-to-build-a-front-end-app-before-you-have-an-api-3ai3).

-You _can_ work with your backend dev(s) to get the back-end API running on your local machine, but you do not have to.
+You _can_ work with your backend dev(s) to get the back-end API running on your local machine, but this will take a bit of time.
+You do not have to do this.

 ## The Back-end Application